danriti/moleskine/faking-the-funk/README.md

 Mocking external services can get complicated, fast.
-In this article, we've only covered the handling of GET requests (i.e. reading test fixtures), so it's important to note that complexity can increase as you introduce mocking of POST, PUT, and DELETE requests.
+In this article, we've only covered the handling of GET requests (i.e. reading test fixtures), so it's important to note that complexity may increase as you introduce mocking of POST, PUT, and DELETE requests.

 However complex, I hope I have demonstrated the value to your test suite when using a structured and well organized approach when creating mocks of external services.
-Not only will your test suite improve in speed, but you'll create a set of reusable mocks that can be leveraged by future tests.
+Not only will your test suite improve in speed, but you'll create a set of reusable mocks that can be leveraged by existing and future tests.

 As a follow up, I highly encourage to you watch the PyCon 2014 talk by [Augie Fackler][33] and [Nathaniel Manista][34] titled